domschrei/mallob/README.md

 * New options to the application (or a subsystem thereof) can be added in `src/optionslist.hpp`.
 * To add a new SAT solver to be used in a SAT solver engine, do the following:
     - Add a subclass of `PortfolioSolverInterface`.
 (You can use the existing implementation for any of the existing solvers and adapt it to your solver.)
-    - Add your solver to the portfolio initialization in `src/app/sat/hordesat/horde.cpp`.
+    - Add your solver to the portfolio initialization in `src/app/sat/execution/engine.cpp`.
-* To extend Mallob by adding another kind of job solving engine (like combinatorial search, planning, SMT, ...), do the following:
+* To extend Mallob by adding another kind of application (like combinatorial search, planning, SMT, ...), do the following:
     - Extend the enumeration `JobDescription::Application` by a corresponding item.
     - In `JobReader::read`, add a parser for your application.
     - In `JobFileAdapter::handleNewJob`, add a new case for the `application` field in JSON files.